ethical-se/ese-practices/ESE-Glossary.md

 In ESE, value clusters can be documented in several ways, for instance as part of Value Trees (see example in Story Valuation).
 ESE also provides Markdown templates for them.

+### Value Demonstrator
+IEEE Std.
+7000 defines: "Potential manifestation of a core value, which is either instrumental to the core value or undermines it.". <!-- Value Demonstrator (aka WQ in DE, see IS paper) -->

 ### Value Register

 IEEE Std.
 7000 defines: "An information store created for transparency and traceability reasons, which contains data and decisions gained in ethical values elicitation and prioritization and traceability into ethical value requirements."